 Mount Alvernia Hospital accepts the use of Integrated Shield Plans (IPs) from Medisave-approved insurance for bill financing.
 Learn more about Integrated Shield Plans below.

 From 1 Nov 2015, all Singapore Citizens and Permanent Residents are covered under MediShield Life – a basic national health insurance plan administered by Central Provident Fund (CPF) Board.
-As its coverage is sized for subsidised treatment in public Hospitals, CPF members who wish to enjoy additional private insurance coverage can also use their Medisave savings to purchase Medisave-approved IPs.
+As its coverage is meant for subsidised treatment in public hospitals, CPF members who wish to enjoy additional private insurance coverage can also use their Medisave savings to purchase Medisave-approved IPs.

 Coverage for each IP may differ as it depends on the benefits that you have chosen.
 Participating insurers for IPs are as follows:

 For more information on MediShield Life and IPs, click here.

 2. How do I claim from Medisave-Approved Integrated Shield Plan?

 You may contact your insurer prior to your admission to clarify if your IP can cover you for private hospitalisation.
 At the point of admission, our Business Office staff can also assist you in checking whether you have an IP after getting your authorisation on the Medical Claims Authorisation Form (MCAF).